How to engage strategically?

 Countries should identify capacity gaps and take advantage of existing initiatives within the landscape of ongoing Article 6 capacity development to address their technical needs.
 The NDC Partnership has developed an interactive tool that supports countries in identifying existing capacities and support priorities

-Access the Art.
-6 Readiness ToolkitCountries should identify capacity gaps and take advantage of existing initiatives within the landscape of ongoing Article 6 capacity development to address their technical needs.
+Click to Access the Article 6 Readiness ToolkitCountries should identify capacity gaps and take advantage of existing initiatives within the landscape of ongoing Article 6 capacity development to address their technical needs.

-Download Information Note on Mapping StakeholdersFor government stakeholders, understanding the stages of Article 6 activities is essential for gaining deeper insights into a country’s mitigation efforts through collaborative approaches and for effectively engaging interested parties.
+Download Checklist on Mapping CapacitiesFor government stakeholders, understanding the stages of Article 6 activities is essential for gaining deeper insights into a country’s mitigation efforts through collaborative approaches and for effectively engaging interested parties.

 You can download the form, available on the UNFCCC website, using the button below.